 In 2017, I realized a lot of the people I've worked with over the years were retiring.
 When these people leave the networking community, they take a wealth of knowledge about the intent, challenges, and inventions of the early Internet.
 I decided to capture as much of this history in oral format as possible--hence the history of networking recordings were started.
 I thought, at first, this would be a small, short-lived series, but I have been amazed by the reaction of the community, and the number of technologies and organizations involved in the design and operation of computer networks.
-Each of the recordings below is either someone who is intimately familiar with the origin of a technology or organization, or is one of the people who invented or popularized that technology.
+Each of the recordings below is someone who either invented, popularized, or is intimately familiar with the origin of a technology or organization.

 If you know of someone who should be here, please contact me, as I would like to collect as much oral history in this area as I can for this and future generations.

 These recordings are released under Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License (CC BY-NC-ND 4.0).
 This means recordings can be distributed for any noncommercial purposes by anyone, so long as they are released in full (with no modifications).

 BABEL: Juliusz Chroboczek

 BABEL is a lightweight protocol designed to support ad-hoc networks.

 Tony Li: BGP